matthewdeanmartin/jiggle_version/README.md

 Don't force the developer to create irrelevant things
 --------
 For example, if there is no README.md, don't make me create one.

 Don't update natural language files
 -----
 There is no way to do this without programming-like configuration.
 Your README.md might say, "In versions 0.1.0 there were bugs and in 2.0.0 they were fixed."
 There is no way to update that string with a zero-config app.

-Build Incremeter
+Automatically Bump "Minor"/"Path"/"Build", let user manually update "Major"
 ----------------
+It should be uncommon to need record a big version change.
+You can do that manually.
+It would require AI to bump anything but the patch/build number.

  - Major - The change is big.
  - Minor - The change breaks compatibility.
 This might be detectable with a unit test runner,  or maybe even by detecting changes to public interfaces (not that such a concept exists in python) but otherwise is too hard for machines.